WISVCH/nwerc-2024/content/contact.md

 menu: main
 type: page
 ---
-The organisation can be contacted at [contact@2024.nwerc.eu](mailto:contact@2023.nwerc.eu).
-Companies interested in supporting the contest can contact [extern@2024.nwerc.eu](mailto:extern@2023.nwerc.eu).
+The organisation can be contacted at [contact@2024.nwerc.eu](mailto:contact@2024.nwerc.eu).
+Companies interested in supporting the contest can contact [extern@2024.nwerc.eu](mailto:extern@2024.nwerc.eu).

 # NWERC Coach Slack
-Since a couple of years there is a NWERC Coaches Slack.
+Since a couple of years, there is a NWERC Coaches Slack.
 Coaches are invited to join [here](https://nwerc-icpc.slack.com/join/shared_invite/zt-1ggf2uot2-SVwK9k29~xfwKZaZT0Vw6Q) for quick access to the organisation for questions.

 # Organisation